NextGenSec-Github/Security-Engineering/Interview Q&A/What are Cookies?.md

 3. **Secure Cookies**: Secure cookies are only sent over secure (HTTPS) connections, making them less vulnerable to interception by third parties.

+4. **Zombie cookies**: Like the "zombies" of popular fiction, zombie cookies regenerate after they are deleted.
+Zombie cookies create backup versions of themselves outside of a browser's typical cookie storage location.
+They use these backups to reappear within a browser after they are deleted.
+Zombie cookies are sometimes used by unscrupulous ad networks, and even by cyber attackers.****

-4. **HttpOnly Cookies**: HttpOnly cookies are inaccessible to JavaScript, which helps prevent certain types of cross-site scripting (XSS) attacks.
+5. **HttpOnly Cookies**: HttpOnly cookies are inaccessible to JavaScript, which helps prevent certain types of cross-site scripting (XSS) attacks.

-5. **Third-party Cookies**: These cookies are set by domains other than the one the user is visiting.
+6. **Third-party Cookies**: These cookies are set by domains other than the one the user is visiting.
 They are often used for tracking and advertising purposes.

 ## Examples of Cookies